-Every time I'm published somewhere, I send out a brief email.
+Every time I'm published somewhere, I send out a brief email with a link that gets you behind paywalls.

 My goal is to be actionable, insightful, and honest.